MJingv/gogogo/dic.md

 - getting problem *diagnosed* and *treated* ,both in your *physical* and mental health is great *first*  step to ge your life back on track.
 - there you can get *access* to resource and strategy to better your situation.

+sleep
+---

+- what comes to mind when you think of things affect your mental health
+- do you think of child trama or obuse.
+- it's true that this advance have some obvious affect on your mental health
+- did you know that even small thing can also impact you they might even be more track,because you don't recognize them to help you avoid some of them.
+- here are 6 small but harmful things that destroy your mental health
+- no.1 bad passion
+- let's be honest.passion m be the last thing at night when you think of mental health but it matters accroding to a study from dn behavior therpy and experience cgatrue,a person terrible paster does have an impact on your mood this experience shows that people with bad passion are put high stress level and low mood and low to stand up hood when put in the same difficult situation those with strict passion are put improved mood ,high self-esteem and reduce fotige in the same dif situation good and obright paasion also provide focus and attention even in stress situation and combrust confidence not a mention the house benefit when you physically no2.clata m c or co says that we only need to keep thing that a d